neverset123/DataModeling/README.md

 - flexible queries are not supported
 - overhead for small dataset

+### CAP theorem
+a database can actually only guarantee two out of the three in CAP
+- Consistency: every read from database gets the latest piece of data or an error(differt from ACID consistency)
+- Availability
+- partition Tolerance

 ### types of implementation
 some NoSQL databases that offer some form of ACID transaction, such as MongoDB